STKDV/STKDV/README.md

 The first figure shows the time-evolving hotspot map in New York (from 2012 to 2019).
 ![](STKDV_New_York_Traffic_Accidents.gif)

-The second figure shows the time-evolving hotspot map in Upper Manhattan (from 2015 to 2019).
+We further zoom in to Upper Manhattan and generate STKDV again (with size 128x128x128) and plot the time region from 2015 to 2019.
+The second figure shows the time-evolving hotspot map in this region.
 ![](STKDV_New_York_Traffic_Accidents_zoom_in.gif)